The 2022 New York State gubernatorial campaign

-The next New York State gubernatorial election is coming up on Tuesday, November 8, 2022; just over a year from now.
+The next New York State gubernatorial election is coming up on Tuesday, November 8, 2022.
 When we first wrote this, Cuomo had not yet resigned and he was still the frontrunner, scandals and all.
-Now, the Democrat candidate could be some last minute surprise.
-Kathy Hochul is not guaranteed to be the nominee.
-Bill de Blasio may even run.
-The nominee will not have the full weight of the party machinery behind him.
-He will not have the “alliances” that come from having an insider’s inventory of the skeletons in the closet of Albany.
+Kathy Hochul does not have the political weight that is based upon the “alliances” that come from having an insider’s inventory of the skeletons in the closet of Albany.
+Kathy Hochul is no Cuomo.
 This extraordinary situation presents us with a rare opportunity to change the political landscape of New York State, possibly for the long term.

 No matter how it turns out, it will not be the only factor in the election.
 The shrill stridency of the far left will be on the ballot.
 A large and growing segment of the electorate is tiring of their antics.
 There is also the tendency of the opposition party to gain ground in the midterm elections after a change in control of the White House.
 A more centrist insurgent candidate, possibly a more libertarian one, at that, will stand a good chance, since libertarianism is the antithesis of what the far left is pushing.